 “[W]e need to look at people as individuals…individuals bring diversity into the workplace.”
 Angus McDonald

-Including psychometric tests in your recruitment process is a great way to give every candidate an equal chance.
+Including psychometric tests like the Watson & Glaser Critical thinking test or the Honey & Mumford Learning Styles Questionaire in your recruitment process is a great way to give every candidate an equal chance.
 Psychometric tests help to reduce bias because they are standardised and objective unlike other methods such as interviews.
-Taking into account variations in personality and values, for example, is very important “though often a ‘hidden’ and so overlooked, form of diversity”, highlights Angus McDonald in our recent Q&A. And it’s management that plays a key role in creating a culture that supports and encourages D&I – one should not exist without the other.
+Taking into account variations in personality, values, learning styles, for example, is very important “though often a ‘hidden’ and so overlooked, form of diversity”, highlights Angus McDonald in our recent Q&A. And it’s management that plays a key role in creating a culture that supports and encourages D&I – one should not exist without the other.

 In order to maximise the effectiveness of psychometric tests, there are several best practice steps that organisations should incorporate over time.